aws-samples/i-love-my-local-farmer/MagentoEcsFargate/README.md

 ## Need to know

-We have 2 environement variables commented in the magento_app_stack that only needed during the firt initialization of the platform :
+We have 2 environement variables commented in the magento_app_stack.
+They need to remain commented during the first initialization of the platform :

 `MAGENTO_SKIP_BOOTSTRAP` : Whether to skip performing the initial bootstrapping for the application.
 Default: no `MAGENTO_SKIP_REINDEX` : Whether to skip Magento re-index during the initialization.
 Default: no